 We’ll schedule an initial phone call, or a chat through instant message, to begin the new Captain on-boarding process – it’s as easy as “A, B, C”:

-A. Become a Friend: Friend one of our League Administrators on Facebook.
+A. Become a Facebook Friend: "Friend" Mark Vitullo, the League Administrators on Facebook.
 For this worldwide League, Facebook is our main communication tool and it works great.
 Once we’re friends, we’ll add you to “Toss & Fetch League Club Captains,” a private, closed Facebook group.
 Here, you’ll be privy to administrative announcements, policy and rules discussions and tips and hints on how to run a successful Club.
 Encourage all of your Club members to follow the League on Facebook for scores, highlights and photos of flying dogs all around the world.

-B. Provide a Gmail Address: Approximately two weeks before every season begins, Captains are provided with a link to a private Google Sheet where they list their Club’s roster.
+B. Provide an Email Address: Approximately one week before every season begins, Captains are provided with a link to a private Google Sheet where they list their Club’s roster.
 This is also where Captains will report their Club’s team scores each week.
 Gmail addresses work best.

 C. . . .
 Actually, that’s it.
 There is no “C.” See how easy it is to get a K9 Frisbee Toss & Fetch Club started?